DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/user_guide_index.md

 [AaC Glossary.](./glossary)

 ## Big Thanks!
 We want to extend a big thanks to the [CEACIDE team](https://northropgrumman.github.io/jellyfish/) for pioneering most of ideas behind AaC, and for providing us with some great documentation examples.
+AaC is a refactoring of Jellyfish based on lessons learned from real world use.
+So why not keep the `jellyfish` name?
+Simple, someone had already reserved that name in PyPi so we needed something different.